NeurophysVis/SpectraVis/README.md

 SpectraVis
 ==========

 An interactive network visualization tool for exploring [functional brain connectivity](http://www.scholarpedia.org/article/Brain_connectivity) using [d3.js](http://d3js.org/).
+See [this](http://ericdeno.com/research/SpectraVis/) for an example of SpectraVis in action.

 ![](./SpectraVis-Demo.gif)